millipedia/brsa/README.md

 This is the code for the new (well it's new at the moment) British Record Shop Archive.

-The BRSA is a volunteer effort to chronical the UK's record shops.
+The BRSA is a volunteer effort to chronicle the UK's record shops.

 It is very much a work in progress and we're always on the look out for help.